-Clean up your CPI code with script collections and CPILint
+Clean up your SAP Cloud Integration code with script collections and CPILint

 Up until very recently, you couldn’t share scripts across integration flows (iflows for short in the rest of this blog post).
 That meant that you sometimes had no choice but to copy the same script into multiple iflows, resulting in duplicated code.
 Generally, that is a bad thing, since it makes maintaining and updating your code harder and more error-prone.
 Avoiding duplicated code is a sound DRY (Don’t Repeat Yourself) principle.

 Fortunately, the latest version of SAP Cloud Integration introduces a nice solution to this problem: Script collections.
 They are a new type of artifact that holds scripts and JAR archives.
 A script collection can be referenced from an iflow, thereby making its contents available in that iflow.
 In other words: Script collections let you reuse scripts and JAR archives across iflows without duplicating code.
 For a much more in-depth introduction to script collections, please see this new blog post by Kamlesh Zanje.

 With script collections we can avoid duplicated code going forward.
 If you already have duplicate scripts in your tenant, they should be moved to script collections and shared.
 But how to find those duplicate scripts?
 CPILint can help you with that.

 CPILint is an open source, rule-based governance tool for SAP Cloud Integration.
 With CPILint you set up rules, that you want your iflows to comply with, and the tool then does the work of checking the iflows in your tenant for compliance.
 CPILint ships with rules covering areas such as scripting, mapping, connectivity and security.
 To learn more about CPILint, please see this blog post.

 In the following I will show you how to find duplicate scripts using CPILint and replace them with script collections.